 If you go into spring cleaning blindly, you could wind up with a complete tornado of a mess.
 Even if you wrote out which rooms you think need it the most, that’s fine.
-It’s always better to be prepared, and a list will help you be more mentally prepared for this.
+It’s always better to be prepared, and a list helps you be more mentally prepared for this.

 When was the last time you attempted to put on those “pre” jeans?
 How long has it been since you used that massage gun thing your aunt got you a few Christmases ago?
 If you can’t remember when the last time you touched something was, it’s time to toss it.